 If your translation has to be legalized by a solicitor, an additional charge of £25 applies.

-If your translation has to be notarized, the additional cost is £95 for the notary public.
+If your translation has to be notarised, the additional cost is £95 for the notary public.

-Because I have to pay my solicitor and notary public at the time of my visit, I have to ask you to pay for legalized and notarized translations in advance.
+Because I have to pay my solicitor and notary public at the time of my visit, I have to ask you to pay for legalized and notarised translations in advance.

 Why are the costs for a certified translation relatively high?